FAQ about Sexual Respect

 What happens financially and academically if I choose to take a leave of absence due to a sexual assault?

-This is difficult to say, as every student’s academic history and personal financial situation are different.
-It even depends based upon how much of the semester has passed.
-Generally speaking, this is decided on a case-by-case basis and the Title IX Coordinator can help you navigate all of your options.
+Every student’s academic history and personal financial situation are different.
+It can depend on how much of the semester has passed.
+Generally speaking, this is decided on a case-by-case basis and the Title IX Coordinator can help you navigate all of your options with the Office of Financial Aid.

 How long can I expect an investigation to take?

-How long can I expect the entire process to take?
+How long can I expect the entire process (including appeal) to take?

 The College seeks to resolve all formal complaints of sexual misconduct within 60 calendar days of the initial complaint.
 This can be difficult given the complicated nature of cases, which might include circumstances such as having multiple witnesses and parties with limited availability, the impact of a concurrent criminal investigation, intervening school breaks or vacations, and/or other unforeseen circumstances.
 The college will make every effort to resolve complaints in the 60 day period and will keep you informed along the way.
 Appeals may add up to 20 additional business days to the final resolution of a case.

-What are the steps involved in the investigation stage?
+What are the steps involved in the investigation stage for students?

 The Senior Official determines whether the complaint meets the threshold for investigation, based on whether the alleged action meets the definition of sexual discrimination or sexual harassment (which includes all forms of sexual misconduct, including stalking, unwanted touching, relationship abuse, domestic violence, sexual assault, sexual exploitation, gender-based harassment, and retaliation)